 Exploring the Benefits of the Community Insight Dataset for Analysing Local Communities and Their Amenities

-- Drawing attention to the Community Insight tool which provides data and analysis of local communities for housing associations including high-level visualisations for Board level to reports on local neighbourhoods
+- Drawing attention to the Community Insight tool which provides housing statistics and analysis of local communities for housing associations including high-level visualisations for Board level to reports on local neighbourhoods

-- Highlighting the benefits of the tool including benefitting from up-to-date data on communities without a need to invest in specialist mapping and data staff, consultancy or software
+- Highlighting the benefits of the tool including benefitting from up-to-date statistics on communities without a need to invest in specialist mapping and data staff, consultancy or software

 - Exploring how the tool allows for a joined-up approach to community investment by allowing front line staff to take strategic responsibility for their local regions